Stuycs-K/finalprojectapcs-4-xiao-han-wong-eunice/PROTOTYPE.md

 ### Algorithms
 ~How do bots perform actions? (maybe a queue of actions?)~
-Two bots will work together on the same order unless an emergency occurs (ex. food is burning).
-A set queue of tasks will be assigned to each recipe for the bots to follow.
+~Two bots will work together on the same order unless an emergency occurs (ex. food is burning).
+A set queue of tasks will be assigned to each recipe for the bots to follow.~
-When a bot is teaming with a person, the bot will work on a separate order and mainly help with prep
+~When a bot is teaming with a person, the bot will work on a separate order and mainly help with prep~

 ### How things fit together
 #### Animation and Processing
 - The screen will be divided into a x by x grid, each of the boxes will contain x pixels.
-    - movement of a player or bot will only be animated once they have past a pixel(glitchy)
+    - movement of a player ~or bot~ will only be animated once they have past a pixel(glitchy)
 - Specific location of appilances will be blocked off
-- After game has ended all functions will be disabled and end scrren will show
+- After game has ended all functions will be disabled and end screen will show
 #### Gameplay
 - Completed orders will accumulate points, winner will be announced on the end screen
 -